christran85-cyber/enterprise-security-operations-lab/README.md

 The Wazuh Agent was installed on the Windows 11 endpoint and registered with the centralized Wazuh manager.

-The service was verified using:
+The Wazuh agent service was verified using PowerShell:

 ```powershell
 Get-Service wazuhsvc